-Our policy for our deposits for our treks and tours are that they are 100% non-refundable.
+Our policy for our deposits for all our treks and tours are that they are 100% non-refundable.
 There are no exceptions due to the fact that SAM Travel Peru expends a great deal of expense purchasing permits, entrance tickets, and making deposits for reservations or services, most of which are non-changeable, non-transferable, and non-refundable by government regulation.

 Unfortunately the answer is no (this applies to the Inca Trail).
 Once the permits or entrance tickets have been bought the government does not allow any changes, so we can’t change any departure date after the permits or ticket has been bought.
 Tickets are also not transferable nor refundable.
 You must ensure you are reserving the correct dates!
 Double check the date on your booking form because we buy your permits as soon as we have your booking form and deposit.
 Often there are limited spaces and we must purchase them immediately.
 They are paid for completely as soon as your complete your booking and deposit, which means that you must buy completely new permits if you change your dates.
 All of the permits and tickets sold by the Peruvian government are non-refundable and non-transferrable.